Heliwrenaid/android-tool/documentation.md

 ```sh
 sat -a SPARSE_IMG -vndk 26 27 29 -ab2a
 ```
-Tip : When you using -a option, it is nice to use it with -o (if you sure that tool won’t overwrite important files)
+Tip : When you using -a option, it is good practice to use it with -o (if you are sure that tool won’t overwrite important files)

 **III.
 Unpack SPARSE_IMG and mount, do something with files, repack it**
 ```sh